nus-cs2103-AY2425S1/ip/README.md

-# Duke project template
+# Noosy

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+This is a project for CS2103T.
+It's named Noosy because I wanted my chatbot to sound nosy...
 Given below are instructions on how to use it.

 ## Setting up in Intellij